 Comparing just the free plans, which is better?

 Quizlet's free plan includes ads but provides basic study functionality.
-Memly's free Trial is ad-free and includes up to 5 AI generations per month.
+Memly's free Trial is ad-free and lets you try AI generation with your own material.
 For a short trial period, Memly is ideal; for browsing existing study sets, Quizlet's free plan is more suitable.

 Which algorithm is better: FSRS 6.0 or Quizlet's?